Psalms For Life

 Like Jonah in the fish and the Israelites crossing the sea, the psalmist* cries for God’s mercy, overwhelmed by the depths’ threatening chaos.
 She knows her sins call for divine judgment, but she points to the twin facts that she’s no different from anyone else in that regard and God’s grace doesn’t let our sins get in the way of his redemption.* Indeed, that’s what his redemption is all about.

 On the other hand, we could easily think God’s readiness to forgive licenses us to do whatever we like.
-But the psalmist says it’s not that way: God forgives us to transform us, so we’ll gratefully bow in worship and reverently live to please him.
+But the psalmist says it’s not that way: God forgives us to transform us, so we’ll reverently bow in worship and live to please him.
 God’s grace doesn’t leave us unchanged.

 Lost without you, Jesus, I seek your forgiveness and rescue, on the basis of your faithfulness, not mine.
 Your love never fails.
-Your grace is more than enough for all your people.
+Your grace is more than sufficient for all your people.
 I hope in your promise and wait for your redemption.
 Have mercy on me and redeem your people, I pray.
 Amen.

-During your free moments today, meditate on these words:
+In your free moments today, pray these words:

 If you held onto our sins, YHWH